in0finite/MirrorNetworkDiscovery/README.md

 - Tested on: Linux, Windows, Android.

-- TODO: can lookup specific servers on the internet (outside of local network).
+- Can lookup specific servers on the internet (outside of local network).

 - Has a separate [GUI script](/NetworkDiscoveryHUD.cs) for easy testing.